ellyannadu/edp/README.md

 IF YOU EDITED SOMETHING:
-pls pls pls pull first then push para di mawala yung previous edits
+pls pls pls pull first then push para di mawala yung previous edits or in synch lahat heheh thank you

 To run code: